Stephen Heymann: Aaron Swartz

 Heymann's conduct in the prosecution of Internet activist Aaron Swartz is widely considered to be inconsistent with professional ethics.
-A White House web site petition to fire him for his handling of the case garnered more than 25,000 signatures in less than a month.
+Two White House web site petitions to fire him for his handling of the case garnered a combined total of more than 90,000 signatures in less than a month.
+The White House responded by saying "We do not believe this is the appropriate forum in which to do so".
 One attorney for Swartz accused Heymann of using the case to gain publicity for himself.
 Two others submitted a complaint to the Department of Justice Office of Professional Responsibility, accusing Heymann of prosecutorial misconduct and alleging the prosecution withheld exculpatory evidence and undermined Swartz's right to a fair trial.

-Swartz killed himself before his trial.
+Swartz killed himself on January 11, 2013, before his trial.
 According to attorney Andy Good, Swartz's initial attorney, "I told Heymann the kid was a suicide risk.
 His reaction was a standard reaction in that office, not unique to Steve.
 He said, 'Fine, we’ll lock him up.'
 I’m not saying they made Aaron kill himself.
 Aaron might have done this anyway.
 I’m saying they were aware of the risk, and they were heedless."

 Ortiz has defended the prosecution: "We thought the case was reasonably handled and we would not have done things differently.
 We're going to continue doing the work of the office and of following our mission."
 Testifying before the House Oversight Committee, Attorney General Eric Holder called the case "a good use of prosecutorial discretion."